Low level Origin to geometry

 scene = bpy.context.scene

-mesh_obs = [o for o in scene.objects if o.type == 'MESH']
+mesh_obs = [obj for obj in scene.objects if obj.type == 'MESH']

 if mesh_obs:

-{"object" : mesh_obs[0],
+"object" : mesh_obs[0],

 "selected_objects" : mesh_obs,